test1230-lab/pythontruerand/README.md

 # pythontruerand
-a random number generator that creates a unique hash from a webcam feed, then uses the hash to seen a random number generator
+a random number generator that creates a unique hash from a webcam feed, then uses the hash to seed a random number generator